Fazakerley: History

 Fazakerley takes its name from Anglo-Saxon root words—all descriptive words pertaining to land; *Fæs-æcer-lēah.
 This can be broken down to fæs (border or fringe), æcer (field) and lēah, meaning a wood or clearing.

-In 1321, Fazakerley was described as follows: "the country is extremely flat and treeless, with nothing to recommend it to the passer-by, for it seems to be a district of straight lines, devoid of any beauty".
-It had an area of 1709 acre and was separated from Walton by a brook, and from West Derby partly by Sugar Brook up to Stone bridge.
+In 1321, Fazakerley was described as follows: "the country is extremely flat and treeless, with nothing to recommend it to the passer-by, for it seems to be a district of straight lines, devoid of any beauty."
+It had an area of 1709 acre; it was separated from Walton by a brook and from West Derby partly by Sugar Brook up to Stone bridge.

-Fazakerley was formerly a township in the parish of Walton-on-the-Hill, in 1866 Fazakerley became a separate civil parish, on 1 April 1922 the parish was abolished and merged with Liverpool.
-In 1921 the parish had a population of 6055.
+Fazakerley was formerly a township in the parish of Walton-on-the-Hill; in 1866, Fazakerley became a separate civil parish and the parish was abolished and merged with Liverpool on 1 April 1922.
+In 1921, the parish had a population of 6,055.